 And the Medicare is an even bigger problem than Social Security is.

-And I think the sense he had last night was the president has been pushing hard on it.
+And I think the sense he had last night was the President has been pushing hard on it.

 He campaigned on this twice.

-Uh he obviously was a centerpiece of our program last year.
+He obviously was a centerpiece of our program last year.

 We have to address this issue.

-Every year that goes by and we don't address it, the problem becomes more severe.
+The longer we wait, every year that goes by and we don't address it, the problem becomes more severe.

 Well, you nailed it.

-They shared the lack of progress.
+They cheered the lack of progress.

-Uh great way to put it.
+Great way to put it.

-One one final uh uh thing.
+One final thing.

-Uh how is it going?
+Iraq, how is it going?

-Um it's an impressive operation.
+It's an impressive operation.

-Our guys are doing a superb job, and the Iraqis are signing up and and taking the training and getting equipped and taking on more and more responsibility.
+Our guys are doing a superb job, and the Iraqis are signing up and taking the training and getting equipped and taking on more and more responsibility.

-So the the combination of what we're doing on the security front as well as what's happening in the political arena as they put together this new government.
+So the combination of what we're doing on the security front as well as what's happening in the political arena as they put together this new government, those two things together, obviously, are going to be the key to our success over there.

 And we are making progress.